Puumanamana/CoCoNet/README.rst

 			 | [default: 7]
     --cover-stride       | Convolution stride for convolution layer of coverage network.
 			 | [default: 3]
-    --combined-nodes     | Number of neurons for the merging network (1 layer)
+    --merge-nodes        | Number of neurons for the merging network (1 layer)
 			 | [default: 32]
     --norm               | Normalize the k-mer occurrences to frequencies
 			 | [default: False]